 Exercise can be fun for both you and your cat.
 And it will really help burn those calories.
 Getting enough exercise will help to maintain lean body mass too.

 There are a couple of ways to encourage your cat to get their body moving.
 The first is through play.
 Cats have instinctual hunting behaviour.
 Which lends itself to short, intense bursts.
 Play with them between meetings, just before you feed them, and any other time you have 10 minutes spare.
 Make sure you don't just play in one spot, get them to run around.
 And burn those calories.

 No two cats and their humans are the same.
 And there’s no one right way to play with your cat.
 Some enjoy ‘hunting’ moving toys while others jump to catch the toy flying through the air.
 Others prefer to chase balls.
 And some need a little encouragement with some catnip.
 However your cat likes to play, there’s a toy to get them moving.

 Dangler pole toys:

 Some cats will play with balls if you just leave them around the house.
-We would encourage you to throw a ball for a cat as much as you would a dog, they will love chasing the ball around the house.
+But others need a little encouragement.
+Try throwing a ball for your cat as much as you would a dog.
+They’ll love chasing it around the house.
 Don’t count on them bringing it back, though.

-Start with everyone in the house (remember: this is a family challenge).
+Start with everyone in the house.
+(Remember: this is a family effort.)
 Everyone needs to be on the same page for your cat’s diet to be successful.
-If you are cutting back on their daily intake, but someone else is giving them a lot of treats, the job is ten times harder.
-If you have spoken to everyone in the house and you are satisfied that the culprit is not there, move on to the neighbours.
+If you’re cutting back on their daily intake, but someone else is giving them lots of treats, the job is ten times harder.
+If you’ve spoken to everyone in the house and you’re satisfied that the culprit is not there, move on to the neighbours.